hazelgrove/HZ/README.md

 # HZ

-> HZ is a reference implementation of Hazelnut, a bidirectionally typed structure editor calculus (see POPL 2017 draft)
+HZ is a reference implementation of Hazelnut, a bidirectionally typed structure editor calculus.

 # Running HZ
 You can run HZ without installing any dependencies by opening /src/www/hz.html in a browser.